LiDDA: Data Driven Attribution at LinkedIn

 \subsection{Our contributions}

-As far as we know, LiDDA is the first industry deployed large scale DDA system that leverage transformer-type attention mechanism and can handle member-level, aggregate-level and integration of external macro factors.
-In particular, the system is highlighted by: (i) \textit{Transformer Architecture}: our use of transformer type of attention offered both single-pass inference and an explanability mechanis; (ii) \textit{Temporal-aware attention}: we discretize time gaps between campaign touchpoints and learn positional embeddings—plus a special day‑of‑week embedding—to capture both sequence order and seasonal effects; (iii) \textit{Privacy‑driven data imputation}: to correct for missing paid‑media signals (e.g. due to GDPR/CCPA restrictions), we probabilistically inject aggregated impressions back into user paths; (iv) \textit{Unified DDA\&MMM outputs}: we reconcile discrepancies between independent DDA and macro‑level MMM by training-time calibration; (v) \textit{End‑to‑end solution}: we present our modeling innovations, implementation details, comprehensive evaluation and insights from launching to both GTM marketing and Ads platform in the paper.
+As far as we know, LiDDA is the first industry-deployed large-scale DDA system that leverages transformer-type attention mechanism and can handle member-level, aggregate-level and integration of external macro factors.
+In particular, the system is highlighted by: (i) \textit{Transformer Architecture}: our use of transformer type of attention offers both single-pass inference and an explainability mechanism; (ii) \textit{Temporal-aware attention}: we discretize time gaps between campaign touchpoints and learn positional embeddings—plus a special day‑of‑week embedding—to capture both sequence order and seasonal effects; (iii) \textit{Privacy‑driven data imputation}: to correct for missing paid‑media signals (e.g. due to GDPR/CCPA restrictions), we probabilistically inject aggregated impressions back into user paths; (iv) \textit{Unified DDA\&MMM outputs}: we reconcile discrepancies between independent DDA and macro‑level MMM by training-time calibration; (v) \textit{End‑to‑end solution}: we present our modeling innovations, implementation details, comprehensive evaluation and insights from launching to both GTM marketing and Ads platform in the paper.